MEETING THE GLOBAL SERIALISATION CHALLENGE

 The Impact On Pharmaceutical Manufacturers

-It may prove difficult for pharmaceutical manufacturers to comply with serialization regulations given the aggressive timetables in many countries.
+It may prove difficult for pharmaceutical manufacturers to comply with serialisation regulations given the aggressive timetables in many countries.
 That’s likely to lead to supply chain bottlenecks, at least initially.
-Establishing collaborations with expert supply chain partners to find efficiencies and develop compliance capabilities now will be key to minimizing the time to deploy and ongoing costs as regulations roll out in the future.
+Establishing collaborations with expert supply chain partners to find efficiencies and develop compliance capabilities now will be key to minimising the time to deploy and ongoing costs as regulations roll out in the future.